 Enter a in sections 33.2 or 33.3 to create an automatic sample.
-A filename for the sample (.sta) will first be selected in a top-right window (default filename my_stat.sta, section 35.2), followed by a top-right prompt to append the data to an existing file, or start a new file,
+A filename for the sample (.sta) will first be selected in a top-right window (default filename my\stat.sta, section 35.3), followed by a top-right prompt to append the data to an existing file, or start a new file,

 '''

-my_sta.sta: append data-a, new file-(def), add + to pause: (or the selected filename)
+my_sta.sta: append data-a, new file-(def), add + to pause:

+(or the selected filename)

 '''

-Figure 33.7: A snapshot of the DDLab screen while creating an automatic sample - this example for $1d = 150 \ v2k5$ CA. The default parameters in section 33.2 were applied, except that the sample is biased for random isotropic rules.
-The sample was paused at rule-count 24589, at rcode(hex)ea999576.
+Figure 33.7: A snapshot of the DDLab screen while creating an automatic sample - this example for 1d n=150 v2k5 isotropic CA. The sample results are shown in figure 33.8.
+The default parameters in section 33.2 were applied, except that the sample is biased for random isotropic rules.
+The sample was paused at rule-count 35738, at rcode(hex)9c602d94.
 The scatter-plot, mean entropy against entropy variability, is continuously updated in a lower-center window.
 After the runs for each rule are complete, a small red square is plotted.
 This is replace by a blue dot when the next rule is complete, and so on.
+Information about the last rule is shown in a top-right window.
 Note that any variability above 0.18 is rounded down to 0.18

-To pause after each new rule, enter or add +, i.e. a+ to append data and pause.
+To pause after each new rule, enter or add +, i.e. $\mathbf{a}+$ to append data and pause.
 The automatic sample will then start, plotting the mean entropy against the entropy variability, one point for each new random rule in the scatter plot in a lower-center window (figure 33.7).
 After set of runs for each rule is complete, a small red square is plotted.
 This is replaced by a blue dot when the next rule is complete, and so on.

-For each run, the following top-right window keeps track of the count of rules so far, with a reminder that a pause can be set on-the-fly with key \mathbf{p} .
+For each run, the following top-right window keeps track of the count of rules so far, with a reminder that a pause can be set on-the-fly with key $\mathbf{p}$ .